Murat Gülsoy

 Murat Gülsoy (born 1967) is a Turkish writer.
 He started his literary career as a publisher and a writer of the bimonthly magazine Hayalet Gemi (Ghost Ship) in 1992.
-His works explore the metafictive potential of postmodern self-consciousness with ‘page turning’ plots.
-He also produced interactive hypertext works on internet exploring new ways of narrative.
-Gülsoy has published 18 books in Turkey so far.
-Besides short stories, he has eight novels addressing modern masters Kafka, Borges, Eco, Laurence Sterne, Fowles and Orhan Pamuk.
-He is the recipient of some of the most prestigious national literary awards.
-He conducts creative writing workshops since 2004.
-Besides being a writer, he is also a professor with Bogazici University at Institute of Biomedical Engineering.
-He is the head of the editorial board of Bogazici University Press and director of Bogazici University Nazım Hikmet Culture and Art Research Center.
-Stehlen Sie dieses Buch is his first book to be translated into German (Literaturca Verlag).
-His novels are published in English, Macedonian, Arabics, Bulgarian, Albanian and Chinese.
+Since then, he has published 18 books.
+Besides short stories, he has novels addressing modern masters Kafka, Borges, Eco, Laurence Sterne, Fowles and Orhan Pamuk.
+He is the recipient of various prestigious national literary awards, and has given interviews in national media.
+He has been conducting creative writing workshops since 2004.

+Besides being a writer, Gülsoy was also a professor Boğaziçi University's Institute of Biomedical Engineering.
+He headed the editorial board of Bogazici University Press and was the director of Bogazici University Nazım Hikmet Culture and Art Research Center.
+Stehlen Sie dieses Buch! is his first book to be translated into German (Literaturca Verlag).
+Some of his books have also been translated into Albanian, Arabic, Bulgarian, Chinese, English, Macedonian and Romanian.
 His 2000 Sait Faik Award-winning book "Bu Kitabı Çalın" (Steal This Book) "borrows" (or steals) its name from Abbie Hoffman's 1971 book "Steal This Book" and it is referred in the book as a postmodern parody.